Our History

 Felix moves production to a small modular factory in Billericay — the first of its kind built from interlocking brick panels.
 Chemist Bill McGee relocates and begins developing the core flavour range.

 The company continues to grow as members of Felix's family come along to join the emerging business.
-He is joined by his sister Dulcie (accounts) and brother Roy (deliveries) along with his wife Joan (office)
+He is joined by his sister Dulcie (accounts) and brother Roy (deliveries) along with his wife Joan (office).

 Late 1950's